-There is a general public interest in openness and transparency in Government, which can help to maintain public trust.
+Public interest considerations in favour of confirming whether the information is held There is a general public interest in openness and transparency in Government, which can help to maintain public trust.

 Information relating to the questions asked about the government's protective security measures in relation to key public figures are clearly matters of public interest.
-We
+We recognise that there is a legitimate interest in knowing how and where these resources and efforts are focused.
+The Home Office recognises there is a general public interest the subject, and confirming or denying whether we hold the information could increase public understanding and reassurance, and inform public debate.

-Public interest considerations in favor of maintaining the exclusion of the duty to either confirm or deny
+Public interest considerations in favour of maintaining the exclusion of the duty to either confirm or deny